 - Overeating is the other main cause of bloating.
 Eat small meals regularly.
 Don’t be tempted to skip breakfast and lunch and then eat a huge meal in the evening.

 - Fizzy drinks are another common cause of bloating.
 Excess gas ends up in the stomach.

 - Swallowing too much air can cause bloating.
 Don’t talk and eat at the same time.
 Eat your food slowly, as wolfing it down encourages wind.
 Chewing gum a lot can also lead to you swallowing too much air.

 - Bloating is sometimes due to constipation, in which case a laxative may help.

-- Women can suffer from increased bloating during the menopause.
+- Women can suffer from increased bloating during menopause.

 - Food allergies or intolerances can lead to bloating.
 If you suspect a particular food is a problem, try eliminating it from your diet.
-Beans, onions, cabbages, dairy products, and wheat products are likely culprits.
+Beans, onions, cabbages, dairy, and wheat products are likely culprits.
 Take out one suspect food at a time; see if your symptoms disappear.

 - Various other conditions, such as irritable bowel syndrome (IBS), can also cause bloating.
 If you suspect you have IBS, consult a qualified physician to get the diagnosis confirmed and a treatment plan put in place.

 What Should You Take for Gas and Bloating?

 There are many effective natural remedies for bloating problems, so there is likely to be one that works for you.
 If symptoms persist, consult a qualified doctor since long-term bloating is occasionally a sign of a much more serious condition.
 The following table provides some useful natural home remedies for bloating.

 Home Remedies for Bloating